-We all were born as sinners, enemies to God, and separated, alienated or estranged from God as a result of the sin of the first man, Adam (Rom.
+We all are born as sinners, enemies to God, separated, alienated, or estranged from God due to the sin of the first man, Adam (Rom.
 5:12, 19, Psa.
 58:3).

-By our self-righteousness, performance, or good works we can never deserve or earn God’s love, friendship, acceptance, favour, or blessing.
-But out of His great love for us, God made the move to reconcile us to Himself through the means of the Mediator, the Man Christ Jesus (1 Tim.
+By our self-righteousness, performance, or good works we can, never deserve or earn God’s love, friendship, acceptance, favor, or blessing.
+But out of His great love for us, God made a move to reconcile us to Himself through the means of the Mediator, the Man Christ Jesus (1 Tim.
 2:5-6).

 All things are now reconciled or restored to God through the death of Jesus Christ on the cross.
 Christ’s propitiation or expiation for our sins is the only basis for our reconciliation to God (2 Cor.
 5:18, Col. 1:19-20).

-It was through Christ’s death that we were brought back into favour and friendship with God!
+It was through Christ’s death that we are brought back into favor and relationship with God!

 “And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled in the body of His flesh through death, to present you holy, and blameless, and above reproach in His sight.”
 (Col. 1:21-22 NKJV).

-God’s disposition towards sinners has completely changed as a result of Christ offering Himself as propitiation or an atoning sacrifice for the sins of the whole world, thereby fulfilling His ministry or work of reconciliation as the Mediator between the holy God and sinful men.
+God’s proper disposition towards sinners is revealed in Christ offering Himself as a propitiation or an atoning sacrifice for the sins of the whole world, thereby fulfilling His ministry or work of reconciliation as the Mediator between the holy God and sinful men.